An obstruction to the local lifting problem: HKG-covers and their canonical ideal

 \section{HKG-covers and their canonical ideal}

-\begin{lemma} Consider the Harbater-Katz-Gabber curve corresponding to the local group action $C_q \rtimes C_m$, where $q=p^h$ that is a power of the characteristic $p$.
-If one of the following conditions holds: \begin{itemize} \item $h\geq 3$ or $h=2, p>3$ \item $h=1$ and the first jump $i_0$ in the ramification filtration for the cyclic group satisfies $i_0\neq 1$ and $q\geq \frac{12}{i_0-1}+1$, \end{itemize} then the curve $X$ has canonical ideal generated by quadratic polynomials. \end{lemma} \begin{remark} Notice, that the missing cases in the above lemma which satisfy the KGB obstruction, are all either cyclic, $D_3$ or $D_9$, which are all known local Oort groups. \end{remark} \begin{proof} Using Petri's Theorem \cite{Saint-Donat73} it is enough to prove that the curve $X$ has genus $g\geq 6$ provided that $p$ or $h$ is big enough.
+\begin{lemma} Consider the Harbater-Katz-Gabber curve corresponding to the local group action of $C_q \rtimes C_m$, where $q=p^h$ is a power of the characteristic $p$.
+If one of the following conditions holds: \begin{itemize} \item $h\geq 3$ or $h=2, p>3$ \item $h=1$ and the first jump $i_0$ in the ramification filtration for the cyclic group satisfies $i_0\neq 1$ and $q\geq \frac{12}{i_0-1}+1$, \end{itemize} then the curve $X$ has canonical ideal generated by quadratic polynomials. \end{lemma} \begin{remark} Notice that in \cite{MR4194180} the canonical ideal for HKG-covers is explicitly described. \end{remark} \begin{remark} Notice, that the missing cases in the above lemma which satisfy the KGB obstruction, are all either cyclic, $D_3$ or $D_9$, which are all known local Oort groups. \end{remark} \begin{proof} Using Petri's theorem \cite{Saint-Donat73} we will need to prove that the curve $X$ has genus $g\geq 6$ provided that $p$ or $h$ are as in the statement of lemma \ref{lemma:ineqHK}.
 We will also prove that the curve $X$ is not hyperelliptic nor trigonal.

-\begin{remark} Let us first recall that a cyclic group of order $q=p^h$ for $h\geq2$ can not act on the rational curve, see \cite[thm 1]{Val-Mad:80}.
+\begin{remark} Let us first recall that a cyclic group of order $q=p^h$ for $h\geq2$ cannot act on the rational curve, see \cite[thm 1]{Val-Mad:80}.
 Also let us recall that a cyclic group of order $p$ can act on a rational curve and in this case the first and only break in the ramification filtration is $i_0=1$.
 This latter case is excluded. \end{remark}

 Consider first the case $p^h=p$ and $i_0\neq 1$.
 In this case we compute the genus $g$ of the HKG-curve $X$ using Riemann-Hurwitz formula: